If you live in Texas, you have unique needs when it comes to roofing.

 One of the biggest drawbacks of a clay roof is the weight of the material.
 Not all homes can handle the added weight without major restructuring of the roof supports.
 It is also the most expensive of all of the three materials that we’ve mentioned.
 It can also take longer to install because the process is more laborious.

-If you are looking for a roofing company near you that provides installations for metal, asphalt shingle, or clay roofs, call Bondoc Roofing today or fill out our online form.
-We offer roof replacement services in San Antonio and the surrounding areas.
+If you are looking for a roofing company near you that provides installations for metal, asphalt shingle, or clay roofs, contact Bondoc Roofing today or fill out our online form.